- Completion of a 100-level course in the CHS Major, ideally "Social Theory in Everyday Life*

 Timetables for courses offered at Leiden University College in 2022-2023 will be published on this page of the e-Prospectus.

 Mode of instruction

 This course utilizes audio podcasts and in-person seminars and has two interrelated components.
 First, for the first session of each week, students shall study the course readings, the instructor’s podcast, and set of thematic questions.
 Second, the instructor will facilitate an interactive seminar.
 The weekly podcast provides context, highlights key concepts, shows different disciplinary approaches, and applies textual ideas to our world.
-Listening to the podcast, reflecting on the thematic questions, and conducting the weekly readings is critical for students to write their weekly reflection, due 24 hours before the second session each week.
+Listening to the podcast, reflecting on the thematic questions, and conducting the weekly readings is critical for students to write their weekly reflection, due 24 hours before the in-person weekly seminar.

-The seminars are devoted to deeper analysis of the assigned weekly texts.
-Each of the assigned texts introduces students to varied forms of analysis and argumentation in making sense of humans in their moral, social, and political aspects.
+The seminars are devoted to deeper discussion of the assigned weekly texts.
+Each of the assigned texts introduces students to varied forms of analysis and argumentation which help us to make sense of the moral, social, and political aspects of human existence.

 Students are assessed on different parameters that correspond to discrete learning aims.

 First, reading comprehension and critical understanding is assessed through a portfolio of weekly reflections from Weeks 1-7.
 This portfolio of reflections is worth 40% of the overall grade.
 Each reflection will be on the week’s texts and are to be submitted 24 hours before the second session of the week.
 These reflections have two components: first, a close reading of the weekly readings, which shows awareness of the author’s argument and reasoning, and second, your own analysis of their claims, and capacity to apply their ideas to today’s world.

 Second, conceptual application and critical self-reflection is evaluated through a summary statement.
 Each student, by the end of Week 7, writes a reflection on their response to the course themes and texts, and evolution in thought.
 This statement is worth 20% of the final grade.